Noor-Fatima-codes/DecodeLabs-Projects/Project-1-Chatbot/README.md

 ## Goal
-Create a simple rule based chatbot that responds to predefined user inputs using explicit if-else / dictionary logic, running in a continuous loop.
+Create a simple rule based chatbot that responds to predefined user inputs using explicit if else / dictionary logic, running in a continuous loop.

 ## Key Requirements
 - Handle greetings and exit commands